-Commichau, Fabian, Dr.
+Commichau, Fabian, PD Dr.

-Group leader: Institute of Microbiology and Genetics, Department of General Microbiology
+Group leader: Department of General Microbiology

-- 2009-2011 Scientist, DSM Nutritional Products Ltd, Grenzach-Wyhlen & Kaiseraugst, Germany & Switzerland
+- 2009-2011 Scientist, DSM Nutritional Products Ltd, Kaiseraugst, Switzerland

-- 2008-2009 Postdoctoral Fellow at the Focal Area Infection Biology, Biozentrum, University of Basel, Switzerland
+- 2008-2009 Postdoc, Biozentrum, University of Basel, Switzerland

-- 2006-2008 Postdoctoral Fellow at the Department of General Microbiology, University of Göttingen, Germany
+- 2006-2008 Postdoc, University of Göttingen, Germany

-- 2006 PhD in Microbiology (Dr. rer. nat.), Department of General Microbiology, University of Göttingen, Germany
+- 2006 PhD in Microbiology (Dr. rer. nat.), University of Göttingen, Germany

 Major Research Interests